 - Visa Infinite Privilege

-We recommend applying for a credit card with DragonPass over purchasing a separate membership so that you can take advantage of the welcome bonuses and travel perks and benefits.
+We recommend applying for a credit card with Dragonpass instead of purchasing a separate membership so that you can take advantage of the welcome bonuses, travel perks, and benefits.

 |---|---|---|---|---|

-* As a rule, most airport lounges don’t charge entry fees for children 2 and under.
+* As a rule, most airport lounges don’t charge entry fees for children two and under.

 Best overall credit card for Dragonpass: BMO Ascend World Elite Mastercard